 Researchers are also studying a JAK inhibitor called upadacitinib.
-Results from phases 2 and 3 of an ongoing AS trial have found that 52% of participants taking the drug experienced improvements in pain, inflammation, and overall function.
+Results from phases 2 and 3 of an ongoing AS trial have found that

 Although these results are promising, more studies are necessary before the FDA can approve these drugs for use in treating AS.

 Although researchers do not know exactly what causes AS, they do believe that genetic factors play a role.

 HLA-B27 is a genetic marker present in 90–95% of those with AS in some ethnic populations.
 In one

 Learning more about the correlation between genetics and AS may further help researchers advance treatment options.

 People typically receive medications that treat chronic conditions such as AS in one of three ways: orally, by skin absorption, or by injection.